 The authors performed a revision surgery.
 They found thick, oozing adhesions around the mesh.

 The doctors removed the mesh and part of her stomach.
-They determined the mesh and fish-oil coating created an inflammatory response.
+They determined that the mesh and fish-oil coating created an inflammatory response.
 They also blamed it for the adhesions.

 In 2013, Atrium announced a series of recalls for packaging problems.
 The recalls affected more than 145,000 C-QUR units.
 The recalled products included C-QUR V Patch, TacShield, Edge and standard C-QUR Meshes.